Tulips bloom in every color imaginable, and some shades you didn’t even know existed.

 Skagit Valley Tulip Festival Display Gardens

-RoozenGaard: The Roozen family grows tulips, irises, and daffodils, and their operation, which consists of 1000 acres of field blooms and 16 acres of greenhouses, is the largest in the world.
+RoozenGaard: The Roozen family grows tulips, irises, and daffodils, and their operation, which consists of 1,000 acres of field blooms and 16 acres of greenhouses, is the largest in the world!
 Each year, their 3-acre show garden displays around 300,000 spring flowers.

-- Tulip Town-This is a great stop for families.
-They have face painting, “Dream Walk” fairies, professional kite fliers each weekend, trolley rides every day, a windmill, a cafe with ice cream, as well as, an indoor flower and garden show, display gardens, and local arts and crafts.
-Price: $6 per person, children 5 and under free.
-Hours are 9 a.m. to 5 p.m., sometimes later depending on the weather.
+Tulip Town: This is a great stop for families.
+Most years, they have face painting, “Dream Walk” fairies, professional kite fliers each weekend, trolley rides every day, a windmill, a cafe with ice cream, as well as, an indoor flower and garden show, display gardens, and local arts and crafts.
+However, of course, many of these activities won’t be operating in 2021, so do keep that in mind.

 Skagit Valley Tulip Festival Helicopter Rides

-- Bellingham Helicopter Services. $55 per person, weekends.
-(Location: 16163 Hwy 536, Mount Vernon, Wa 98273)
+- Bellingham Helicopter Services.
+Location: 16163 Hwy 536, Mount Vernon, WA 98273.

 They were only brought to Holland in the sixteenth century.
-In the mid-seventeenth century, tulips were so popular their bulbs were used as currency.
+In the mid-seventeenth century, tulips were so popular their bulbs were used as currency!

 This brochure is an excellent reference and has ideas for stops, like Snow Goose Produce, Silver Belly Winery, and Farmstrong Brewing Co., as well as, places to stay and eat in Mount Vernon, La Conner, Anacortes, Burlington, and Bellingham.